So you want to pick a dark horse candidate to make a deep run in this year's NCAA tournament? Good idea!

 The following data comes from KenPom.com, using his pre-NCAA tournament data for adjusted offensive efficiency rank, adjusted defensive efficiency rank, adjusted efficiency margin rank and overall strength of schedule rank.

 Elite on at least one end of the floor.
 We'll define "elite" at being in the top 20 nationally in offensive or defensive efficiency.
 If a team isn't elite on offense or defense, it must at least be respectable on both ends so that its overall efficiency margin is somewhere near the top 45.
-Nine of the 20 teams examined ranked in the top 20 nationally in terms of offensive or defensive efficiency, and 18 of 20 ranked in the top 45 in adjusted efficiency margin.
+Eight of the 20 teams examined ranked in the top 20 nationally before the NCAA tournament in terms of adjusted offensive or defensive efficiency, and 18 of 20 ranked in the top 45 in adjusted efficiency margin.

 A difficult strength of schedule, ideally somewhere in the top 40 nationally (at least for the major conference schools).
 A team probably didn't win many of its games against top competition – that's why they're a No. 7 seed or higher – but they've at least played against the same type of high-level opponents they'll face in the tournament.
 In 2018, Kansas State and Florida State, a pair of nine seeds that made the Elite Eight, had the 34th and 36th toughest schedules in the country, respectively.